garagehive/garagehive.github.io/docs/garagehive-group-tasks.md

 ---
 layout: docs
-title: DRAFT* - How to Use Group Tasks (Pool Jobs) in Garage Hive
+title: DRAFT* - How to Assign Technicians to Group Tasks (Pool Jobs) in Garage Hive
 ---

 <a name="top"></a>